cultivate-covid/forecasts-api-docs/source/includes/_prediction_sets.md

-# Prediction Sets
+# Prediction Sets / Forecasts

-A prediction set is the primary model for storing forecasts within Cultivate Forecasts.
+A prediction set is the primary model for storing individual user forecasts within Cultivate Forecasts.
 A prediction set can contain a single prediction or multiple predictions, depending on the question type.
 In a prediction market, all prediction sets have a single prediction (a trade).
 In an opinion pool, prediction sets have one prediction for each answer in the question.

 ## Prediction Sets List